 - The Committee is responsible to assist the Secretary to maintain and update the membership roster and to recruit new member organizations and members to the AAPI.

 Section 8.16 – Nomination Committee

 - The Nomination Committee consists of (7) seven members actively involved and familiar with the workings of the AAPI.
 The Immediate Past President, being a senior member of the Executive Committee, will be the Chair of the Committee unless otherwise determined by the Governing Body for cause.

-- Members of this Committee will be:
+- Members of this Committee shall consists of the following:

 - The Committee shall be charged with the responsibilities to: